bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 The Atari 2600 isn't the first video game console, it isn't even the first console with removable cartridges.
 Through accidents of history, or simplicity, or possibly greasing the right hands at Toys 'R Us, it is the first popular home gaming platform.

-This project explores a question no one asked, no one wanted, and is a massive waste of resources. **What if we tried to find every possible Atari 2600 game?**
+This project explores a question no one asked, no one wanted, and is a massive waste of resources. **What if we tried to find every possible Atari 2600 game?** I'm effectively asking, "what if we put a billion monkeys in a GPU and asked them to write a game for the Atari 2600?".

 Thanks to recent advances in GPUs and AI, we can now write a Python script that brute-forces the 4KB ROM space and asks, "does this look like a game?"
 This isn't nostalgia, mostly because my first console was an NES.
 This is about searching something so unfathomably large and seeing if there is _anything_ interesting out there.